CSU WRITING PROJECT

 Together in community, we will work toward the following outcomes:

-• Cultivating a community of belonging, united by a commitment to hope, joy, and educational justice
+• Cultivating a community of belonging, united by a commitment to joy, imagination, and educational justice

 • Centering writing and other critical literacy skills as tools for learning and reflection for both students and teachers